 Jennifer Kroschel -- I manage the student programs office for the School of Physics.
 I've been working in higher education student services for about 15 years and love helping students reach their goals.
 Outside of work, I enjoy spending time with my two boys (one human, one shih-poo) and co-zookeeper/husband.

-Evan Tyler -- I am a PhD student at the Minnesota Institute for Astrophysics.
+Evan Tyler -- I am a PhD candidate at the Minnesota Institute for Astrophysics.
 My current research is in Space Plasma Physics, but my true passion is Physics/Astronomy education and public outreach.
 I currently serve as the Outreach Coordinator for the Minnesota Institute for Astrophysics where I work with the community to organize free events to educate and engage the public in the field of Astrophysics.
 In my spare time, I enjoy volunteering as a patient escort at a local womens' healthcare clinic, cooking delicious dinners, and spending time with my wife Chelsey and my cat Yell Machine.

-Brett Heischmidt (incoming) -- I am a first-year graduate student pursuing experimental condensed matter.
+Brett Heischmidt -- I am a first-year graduate student pursuing experimental condensed matter.
 My early work has centered around two-dimensional materials, with a recent focus on novel physics with potential device applications.
 As my classmates and I start out, I hope to help foster a supportive environment as we pursue ambitious goals together.